 Please select the tabs below to view each days scheduled sessions

 Start your festival with a smile.
-Join positivity expert Ros Ben-Moshe (The Laughter Effect) for a guided laughing yoga class and learn the fascinating science of why laughter really is the best medicine.
+Join positivity expert Ros Ben-Moshe (The Laughter Effect) for an introduction into a new dimension to self-care, elevating mindfulness, gratitude and self-compassion.
+Ros will lead a small guided laughter yoga practice, amidst the fascinating science of why laughter really is the best medicine.

 AI language models like ChatGPT can generate text based on prompts.
 Its ability to write a coherent and emotionally engaging novel is… We ask Rhett Davis, Declan Fry and ChatGPT whether AI could write a novel.